cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 on the signing protocol, such as by contributing malformed signature shares or refusing to participate.
 Preventing this type of attack requires the Coordinator to identify the misbehaving participant such that applications can take corrective action to prevent denial-of-service.
-For example, one approach would be to remove the participant from the set of allowed participants in future runs of FROST.
+For example, one approach would be to remove the misbehaving participant from the set of allowed participants in future runs of FROST.
 FROST assumes the network channel is authenticated to allow for this identification.
 Beyond identifying the misbehaving participant, the Coordinator SHOULD abort when the signing protocol yields an invalid signature.
 See